Prepare for FY1 Guide by Specialty

 Mostly doing jobs that were asked by seniors

-In some hospitals surgical FY1s don’t do nights
+In some hospitals, surgical FY1s don’t do nights

-May clerk patients (depending on the trust/hospital)
+May clerk patient b s (depending on the trust/hospital)

 What are some common presentations they should read about?